Cream of Asparagus Soup Recipe

 Next, add the vegetable stock and bring it to a boil.
 Reduce the heat, then allow to simmer for 30 minutes.
 Make sure to cover the saucepan with a lid.

-Serve: Taste test and adjust the seasoning if needed, then serve.
-If wanted, swirl a little cream into each bowl and/or top with the leftover asparagus tips.
-You can also drizzle a bit of fresh lemon juice or top with fresh herbs or toasted pinenuts once served.
+Taste test and adjust the seasoning if needed, then serve this easy cream of asparagus soup.
+If desired, swirl a little cream into each bowl and/or top with the leftover cooked asparagus tips.
+Once served, you can also drizzle a bit of fresh lemon juice or top with fresh herbs or toasted pine nuts.

 I often enjoy this cream of asparagus recipe on its own.
-And it might surprise you but cold asparagus soup is just as delicious as hot.
-Either way, you can accompany it with
+It might surprise you, but cold asparagus soup is just as delicious as hot.
+Either way, you can pair it with:

 A ladle pouring asparagus soup in a saucepan